INTERNATIONAL HEALTH COMMITTEE

 Past IHC-Sponsored Projects

-Here is how YOU can help sponsor Etta Projects and make this year’s IHC Silent Auction and Raffle successful:
+Here is how YOU can help sponsor Clean Water for Haiti and make this year’s IHC Silent Auction and Raffle successful:

 â–º Donate to the silent auction!
 Items in the past have included: gift cards, experiences, getaways, books, gently used items and memorabilia, etc. Anything helps!